AnshGurung/awt/assigment/concepts-1.md

     git init
     ```

-2. **add**: This command is used to add changed files and folders. `git add .` adds all changed files or mentioning file names will only adds specfic files.
+2. **add**: This command is used to add changed files and folders. `git add .` adds all changed files or mentioning file names will only add specfic files.
     ```bash
     git add fileName
     ```